i-bilge/Online-Shop-Checkout-Page/README.md

   - [Contact](#contact)

 ## General info
-This project is created to sharpen the knowledge of DOM MAnupulation along with event listeners.
+This project is created to sharpen the knowledge of DOM Manupulation along with event listeners.
 It is a Project of The Clarusway IT School - Fullstack Developer Path.

 ## Technologies
 * HTML